stephan-klein/supersonic/docs/steroids/cli/debugging/debugging-on-ios.md

 ### With a Physical Device

-Alternatively, you can use a [Debug Scanner or Debug Ad Hoc build](/tooling/build-service/debug-builds/) for debugging your app.
+Alternatively, you can use a [Debug Scanner or Debug Ad Hoc build][debug-builds-guide] for debugging your app.
 After you have requested, downloaded and installed the Debug Scanner/Ad Hoc IPA, you need to enable Web Inspector for Safari on your **iOS device**.
 Go to *Settings* > *Safari* > *Advanced* and enable the *Web Inspector* option.
 Then, connect your device to your computer with a cable.

 ### Enabling the Safari Develop Menu
 <p class="advanced-panel">